kubernetes/examples/staging/nodesjs-mongodb/README.md

 The following document describes the deployment of a basic Node.js and MongoDB web stack on Kubernetes.
 Currently this example does not use replica sets for MongoDB.

-For more a in-depth explanation of this example, please [read this post.](https://medium.com/google-cloud-platform-developer-advocates/running-a-mean-stack-on-google-cloud-platform-with-kubernetes-149ca81c2b5d)
+For an in-depth explanation of this example, please [read this post.](https://medium.com/google-cloud-platform-developer-advocates/running-a-mean-stack-on-google-cloud-platform-with-kubernetes-149ca81c2b5d)

 ### Prerequisites